bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 these patches and code.
 For example there are a lot of "#ifdef" statements introduced into some core kernel source files that get things working, but aren't necessarily very graceful.
 For these reasons I don't plan to make any effort to submit these patches to the mainline Linux kernel.
-I also don't make any commitment to maintain this project going forward as future Linux versions beyond v5.x are released.
+I'm also not in a position to be able to make any commitment to maintain this project going forward as future Linux versions beyond v5.x are released.
+That being said, please feel free to submit "Issues" and suggestions for improvement.

 I confess that I haven't always fully comprehended every piece of code I've ported over in order to get this project working.
 It may be that